Chapter 4:

 The moisture awakens a primal feeling in the back of my throat.
 My mouth is dry and my tongue thick.

-A rosy complexion spreads across my face, I can’t tell if it’s because I haven’t walked like this in years or if it is a byproduct of this new environment.
+I can feel a rosy complexion spread across my face, I can’t tell if it’s because I haven’t walked like this in years or if it is a byproduct of this new environment.
 But it’s a welcome addition to my new arsenal of emotions.

 Thump….
 Thump………… Thump…